-Appointing a clerk
+18. Appointing a clerk

-The LA will decide whether to appoint a clerk to the independent review panel, or to make alternative arrangements to administer the panel.
+The academy trust will decide whether to appoint a clerk to the independent review panel, or to make alternative arrangements to administer the panel.

-Where a clerk is appointed, the LA will ensure that the clerk did not serve as clerk to the governing board when the decision was made not to reinstate the pupil.
+Where a clerk is appointed, the academy trust will ensure that the clerk did not serve as clerk to the governing board when the decision was made not to reinstate the pupil.

-The role of the clerk
+19. The role of the clerk